scomitchell/GigBoard/README.md

 - **Shift association** - Deliveries can be associated with specific shifts
 - **User profile management** - Users can update their profiles securely
 - **Analytics Endpoint** - Backend computes average total, base, and tip pays, dollar-per-mile, most used and highest paying apps, highest paying restaurant and neighborhood, and average monthly expenses both total and by type.
+- **Real-Time Statistics** - Backend automatically recalculates earnings, shift, and expense statistics on data changes and pushes to the frontend with SignalR.
 - **Charts and ML** -  Python predicts earnings for a particular shift based on input time, neighborhood, and app.
 Separately, the C# backend prepares data for Plotly chart generation on the frontend.

 ## Frontend Features Include